State-by-state updates on demonstrations planned

 Olympia

-Gov. Jay Inslee activated 750 National Guard members to help maintain order.
+Gov. Jay Inslee activated 750 National Guard members to help maintain order at the Capitol.
+But only a small group of protesters showed up on the grounds Sunday.

+Washington State Patrol spokesman Chris Loftis said he hoped the apparently peaceful day reflected some soul-searching among Americans.

+“I would love to say that it’s because we’ve all taken a sober look in the mirror and have decided that we are a more unified people than certain moments in time would indicate,” he said.

 Safety Measures: Washington state Legislature convening under tight security

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday